PieterEdoardo/Reverse_engineering_write_ups/crackmes/XORcist/README.md

 ts_pmo_gng_icl
 Logged in as root.
 ```

-## Closing off
 Great!
 That was the password!

+## Conclusion
+This binary took a standard input and compared it to a XOR encoded password that was hidden in the binary as raw data.
+To solve it, it was required to deconstruct the logical steps and perform the XOR operation in reverse.

 Amazing bin, thanks again to S3c_cult for putting this together, was very fun.